- Rudolf Nureyev

 It’s in the Blackpool Tower Circus (also designed by Matcham) that Valentino fights a boxing match with Rory O’Neil, editor of the New York Evening News (Peter Vaughan, who played Anthony Hopkins’ elderly dad in Remains of the Day).
 Incidentally, before he found fame in Hollywood, professional grouch WC Fields performed here as a juggler.

-The ‘American’ bar, where the silent heart-throb drinks macho O’Neil under the table after proving his masculinity in the boxing ring, is the Shaftesbury Hyde Park Hotel, 1 Inverness Terrace at Fosbury Mews, Bayswater, London W2.
+The ‘American’ bar, where the silent heart-throb drinks macho O’Neil under the table after proving his masculinity in the boxing ring, is the Grand Royale Hotel, 1 Inverness Terrace at Fosbury Mews, Bayswater, London W2.
 Look out for Cheers’ John Ratzenberger in an early role as the newshound in the heaving crowd.
 The Inverness became the 'Dunchester Club' in the big screen version of TV cop show Sweeney!, and was later the hotel of cleaned-up American rockstar Rock Head in Alex Cox’s Sid and Nancy.